web-at-berkeley/tp-sp23-backend/README.md

 }
 ```

-1. Check the new list of unicorns, including their new owners:
+6. Check the updated list of unicorns, including their new owners (the updated owners is necessary for **INDUSTRY ONLY**):

 ```
 Request: GET /unicorns